mvolkmann/blog/src/drizzle.md

   If it has already been installed, it can be upgraded to the latest version by entering `brew upgrade postgresql`.

+- Create a new PostgreSQL database cluster by entering `initdb /usr/local/pgsqldata`

+- If an existing process is listening on port 5432, kill it.

 - Start the database server by entering `pg_ctl -D /usr/local/pgsql/data start`

 - Create a database by entering `createdb {db-name}`.